erutan/sierra-conditions/content/conditions/trips.md

 # Trip Reports

-## Sierra Nevada Trails, Conditions, and Passes Facebook Group
+## Sierra Nevada Trip Reports & Current Conditions

 Yes, Facebook does have a search function, but trying to find old trip reports for XC passes isn't quite the easiest.

-The lack of archival ease of use is balanced out by the lack of friction from using a social media network vs writing up blog / forum posts, there tends to be a lot of brief up to date posts from people [Sierra Nevada Trails, Conditions, and Passes](https://www.facebook.com/groups/1578540459102320/) and it's a good place to get a feel for what conditions currently are as well as ask questions.
+The lack of archival ease of use is balanced out by the lack of friction from using a social media network vs writing up blog / forum posts, there tends to be a lot of brief up to date posts from people [Sierra Nevada Trip Reports & Current Conditions](https://www.facebook.com/groups/1578540459102320/) and it's a good place to get a feel for what conditions currently are as well as ask questions.

 Please do use the search functionality first - if you ask about an area someone posted a trip report of yesterday, it just clutters up the feed.